Jump to topic

 Symptoms of astigmatism include:

-Yes, LASIK can treat astigmatism.
+Yes, LASIK can fix astigmatism.
 Laser eye surgery can correct up to approximately 6.00 D of astigmatism.
-However if you also have myopia or hyperopia, LASIK may not be able to provide this much correction for astigmatism.
+If you also have myopia or hyperopia, LASIK may not be able to provide this much correction for astigmatism.
+A LASIK specialist can provide medical advice as to whether you're a good candidate for laser eye procedures.

 The LASIK procedure is a simple process.
 The steps include: